Use our free TEAS math practice test and other resources to prepare for your TEAS exam.

-Candidates will have a total of 54 minutes to complete the TEAS math portion of the exam.
-There are 36 total questions on the math portion of the exam.
-While there are 36 total questions, only 32 questions are scored.
+Candidates will have a total of 57 minutes to complete the TEAS math portion of the exam.
+There are 38 total questions on the math portion of the exam.
+Only 34 of those 38 questions will count towards your score (4 are unscored)

 The tricky part is that students will not know which questions are scored, and which ones are not scored.
 It is very important to try your best on all questions in order to get a high score on TEAS math.